 RankBrain also makes it more difficult for websites to cheat the system.
 Today, it’s much harder to spam a series of keywords and generate a group of terrible backlinks in order to rank higher in search results.
 Sure, RankBrain isn’t completely impervious to manipulation, but Google is getting better at shutting down these older ranking tactics and rewarding websites for following legitimate SEO protocols.

 Due to the evolution of RankBrain, Google is continuously finding improved ways to ensure the best information – the sites that provide the most benefit to the searcher – appears at the top of search result pages.
 Needless to say, I am fascinated by the evolution of RankBrain and how it constantly influences the search landscape.

 How has your role evolved since you’ve been with Seafoam Media?

 I’m still relatively new to the team; I’ve only been here for three months, so my evolution may not be as great as some of the more seasoned veterans.
-That said, in my role as an SEO Specialist, I have been able to develop my own SEO strategies instead of just simply executing SEO based on a superior’s analysis.
+That said, in my role as a St. Louis SEO Specialist, I have been able to develop my own SEO strategies instead of just simply executing SEO based on a superior’s analysis.
 As I spend more time with Seafoam Media, I look forward to digging even deeper into strategizing and executing search engine optimization for our family of clients.

 Are there any unique qualities about your role as it pertains to Seafoam’s marketing strategy that you’d like to share?